 By most measures, Massachusetts' debt burden remains high compared with that of other states.
-The commonwealth has about \$18.4 billion of GO debt outstanding.
+The commonwealth has about \$18.5 billion of GO debt outstanding.
 Massachusetts has a range of other debt obligations outstanding, including those supported by the statewide sales tax, contract assistance debt, and debt subject to annual appropriation.
 On a budgetary basis, debt service was an affordable 6.1% of expenditures in fiscal 2011.
 The capital investment plan and debt affordability analysis through 2016 shows annual debt issuance ranging from \$1.75 billion in fiscal 2012 up to \$2.25 billion in fiscal 2016.
 This plan adheres to annual bond cap (debt service as a percent of budgeted revenue within the 8% limit) that is outlined in Massachusetts' annual debt affordability analysis.
 The capital investment plan totals \$17.2 billion.

 The most recent actuarial valuation of the combined pension indicates improved funded ratios through Jan.
+1, 2011.
+The funded ratio for the State Employees Retirement System improved to 81.0% from 76.5% on Jan.
 1, 2010.
-The funded ratio improved to 67% from 62% on Jan.
-1, 2009.
-The unfunded actuarial liability is \$20 billion, down from \$22 billion in 2009.
+The unfunded actuarial liability is \$5.0 billion, down from \$5.8 billion in 2010.
+The funded ratio for the Teachers Retirement System is much lower but improved to 66.3% from 63.0%.
+The unfunded actuarial liability is \$11.8 billion, down from \$12.5 billion in 2010.
 The improved funded ratio was due largely to higher assets reflecting investment performance.
-The funded ratio remains below average relative to funded ratios for other U.S. states, but recent reform efforts implemented and under consideration are expected to lower liabilities.
-There is also what we consider a sizable amount (\$15 billion) of unfunded actuarial OPEB liability (in addition to pay-as-you-go costs).
-The commonwealth has established a trust fund to begin to accumulate assets toward the liability, which had a balance of \$310 million as of June 30, 2010.
-The 2012 enacted budget provides that 10% of all tobacco settlement payments to the state be dedicated to the trust fund with an additional 10% added each year until the deposit reaches 100% of the payments.
+While pension liabilities are substantial, we expect recently enacted pension reforms to lower liabilities over time.
+There is also what we consider a sizable amount (\$16.2 billion) of unfunded actuarial OPEB liability (in addition to pay-as-you-go costs) as of Jan.
+1, 2011.
+The commonwealth has established a trust fund to begin to accumulate assets toward the liability, which had a balance of \$350 million as of June 30, 2011.
+The 2012 enacted budget provides that 10% of all tobacco settlement payments to the state be dedicated to the trust fund, with an additional 10% added each year until the deposit reaches 100% of the payments.
 This is expected to provide a recurring source of revenue to the trust.